constrained-opt-ml/constrained-opt-ml.github.io/_pages/submissions.md

 Following the [NeurIPS 2025 workshop policies](https://neurips.cc/Conferences/2025/CallForWorkshopsGuidance), submissions must be **original work in progress not previously published** in peer-reviewed conferences or journals.
 Submissions found to have been previously published will be **desk-rejected**.
 Note that work presented at prior non-archival workshops is permitted.

-**Dual submissions are allowed**, provided the other venue is either (i) non-archival (e.g., another workshop), or (ii) archival with an acceptance/publication date *after* the COML notification date (September 22, 2025).
+**Dual submissions are allowed**, provided the other venue is either (i) non-archival (e.g., another workshop), or (ii) archival with a publication date *after* the COML notification date (September 22, 2025).
 If you are submitting to another venue, please ensure that your COML submission complies with that venue’s dual submission policy.

 ### Contributed Talks